 As mentioned earlier, there are different dimensions of looking into the notion of period leaves.
 Here are some of them!

 All women are different, and their bodily functions also vary.
 Around 20% of women face severe cramps during their periods.
 It is a condition known as Dysmenorrhea.
 Many women face Pre-Menstrual Syndromes as well.
-There are many women working in rural areas and other places with no access to a washroom or sanitary products.
+Many women are working in rural areas and other places with no access to a washroom or sanitary products.
 As per the UN, 20% of girls in India drop out of their schools after attaining puberty.
 However, many women do not face any difficulties during their menstrual cycle.

 There are countless myths and stigmas associated with menstruation.
 Indian communities frame women as impure during their menstrual days.
 Lack of knowledge and awareness of menstruation are the main reasons for such misconceptions.
 Many believe that providing menstrual leaves to women can help build the conversation on menstruation.